MbinOrg/mbin/FAQ.md

 Execute: `sudo redis-cli ping` expect a PONG back.

-Ensure you do not see any connection errors in your `prod.log` file.
+Ensure you do not see any connection errors in your `var/log/prod.log` file.

 ## How do I know RabbitMQ is working?

 Execute: `sudo rabbitmqctl status`, that should provide details about your RabbitMQ instance.
 The output should also contain information about which plugins are installed, various usages and on which ports it is listening on (eg. `5672` for AMQP protocol).

-Ensure you do not see any connection errors in your `prod.log` file.
+Ensure you do not see any connection errors in your `var/log/prod.log` file.

 Talking about plugins, we advise to also enable the `rabbitmq_management` plugin by execute: `rabbitmq-plugins enable rabbitmq_management`.